- Join us

 MJ Rutter's Computing Page

 This page contains computing-related stuff produced by me.
-Those searching for evidence that I have a life outside of computing need to search elsewhere.
+Those searching for evidence that I have a life outside of computing need to search elsewhere, and there is also a more formal profile and an academic page.
 I may enjoy a schizophrenic existance as mjr and mjr19, but my email address is always the latter.
 The correct University (not Departmental) domain is not hard to guess.

 Notes on the integration of 1D functions with sharp peaks (PDF) (Feb 2014).